Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Abstract

 \section{Abstract}

-Single-shot fidelity is the standard benchmark for superconducting qubit readout, yet it does not directly minimize the wall-clock time needed to certify a quantum state.
-We treat the dispersive measurement record as a stochastic communication channel and compute the classical Chernoff information governing the multi-shot error exponent, using a trajectory model that incorporates $T_1$ relaxation with full cavity memory.
-The integration time that maximizes single-shot fidelity and the time that minimizes total certification time do not coincide.
-For representative transmon parameters and hardware overheads, the throughput-optimal window is longer, cutting certification time by roughly 9--11\%, with the gain saturating near $1.13\times$ in the high-readout-power and high-overhead regime.
-Benchmarking the extracted classical information against the unit-efficiency Gaussian Chernoff limit defines an information-extraction efficiency: dispersive schemes capture $\sim 45\%$ at short integration times, dropping to $\eta_{\mathrm{info}}(\tau_{\mathrm{rate}})\approx 12\%$ at $\tau_{\mathrm{rate}}\approx 1.22~\mu\mathrm{s}$ as $T_1$-induced trajectory smearing accumulates.
-These results connect readout calibration directly to the operational objective of minimizing certification time in high-throughput superconducting processors.
+Single-shot fidelity is the standard benchmark for superconducting qubit readout, but it does not directly minimize the total wall-clock time required to certify a quantum state.
+We develop an information-theoretic description of dispersive readout by treating the measurement record as a stochastic communication channel.
+Within a trajectory model that incorporates $T_1$ relaxation with full cavity memory, we compute the classical Chernoff information governing the multi-shot error exponent.
+We find a consistent separation between the integration time that maximizes single-shot fidelity and the time that minimizes total certification time.
+For representative transmon parameters and hardware overheads, the throughput-optimal integration window is longer than the fidelity-optimal one, yielding certification speedups of approximately 9--11\%, with the gain saturating near $1.13\times$ in the high-readout-power and high-overhead regime.
+Comparing the extracted classical information to the unit-efficiency Gaussian Chernoff benchmark defines an information-extraction efficiency metric.
+Typical dispersive schemes are limited to $\sim 45\%$ capture at short integration times by detection efficiency, decreasing to $\eta_{\mathrm{info}}(\tau_{\mathrm{rate}})\approx 12\%$ at $\tau_{\mathrm{rate}}\approx 1.22~\mu\mathrm{s}$ due to $T_1$-induced trajectory smearing.
+This formulation connects readout calibration to the operational objective of minimizing certification time in high-throughput superconducting processors.

 \keywords{Superconducting qubits, Dispersive readout, Chernoff error exponent, Quantum hypothesis testing, Readout calibration, Throughput optimization, Transmon}